ncw/stressdisk/README.md

 Install your new media in your computer and format it (make a filesystem on it).

-Open a terminal (or cmd prompt if running Windows)
+Open a terminal (or cmd prompt if running Windows).

-To check the disk
+To check the disk:

     Linux: ./stressdisk run /media/nameofnewdisk
     Windows: stressdisk.exe run F:

-Let run for 24 hours.
+Let it run for 24 hours.
+It will finish on its own.
 Note whether any errors were reported.
-Then use
+Then use the following to remove the check files:

     Linux: ./stressdisk clean /media/nameofnewdisk
     Windows: stressdisk.exe clean F: